Volunteer Corps

 What about large-scale emergency or crisis situations?

-Who provides PPE for the volunteers?
+Who provides personal protective equipment (PPE) for the volunteers?

 How quickly is a call reviewed and implemented.
 Or is this done immediately on the call to the number 105?